 Krebs, Julia, Evie Malaia, Ronnie B. Wilbur & Dietmar Roehm

-This list is based on CrossRef data as of 21 april 2021.
+This list is based on CrossRef data as of 11 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.